-Out of an abundance of caution, we interpret all general health and wellness exemptions to mean the providing to individuals or groups, information, education, and guidance, that would apply to everyone, as a whole.
+Out of an abundance of caution, we interpret all general health and wellness exemptions to mean the providing of services to individuals or groups, information, education, and guidance, that would apply to everyone, as a whole.

 Even if you are practicing in a state with no law, certification, or title protection, you should be aware of certain limitations and pitfalls.

 - Diagnosing or Treating a Disease: Investigators and observers of holistic practice are watching carefully for anything which may give the impression, directly or implicitly, that a holistic practitioner is treating or providing for a specific disease or medical condition.
 Most states do not allow this, and extra care and disclosure statements should be used when working with clients.